karai17/Simple-Tiled-Implementation/README.md

 ## Requirements

-This library requires LÖVE 0.9.2 or 0.10.0 and Tiled 0.14.1.
+This library recommends LÖVE 0.9.2 or 0.10.0 and Tiled 0.14.1.
 If you are updating from an older version of Tiled, please re-export your Lua map files.

 ## License